7.4 Radio’s Impact on Culture

 Regional Sounds Take Hold

 The promotional power of radio also gave regional music an immense boost.
-Local stations often carried their own programs featuring the popular music of the area.
+Local stations often carried their programs featuring the popular music of the area.
 Stations such as Nashville, Tennessee’s WSM played early country, blues, and folk artists.
-The history of this station illustrates the ways in which radio—and its wide range of broadcasting—created new perspectives on American culture.
+The history of this station illustrates how radio—and its diverse range of broadcasting—created new perspectives on American culture.
 In 1927, WSM’s program Barn Dance, which featured early country music and blues, followed an hour-long program of classical music.
 George Hay, the host of Barn Dance, used the juxtaposition of classical and country genres to spontaneously rename the show: “For the past hour we have been listening to music taken largely from Grand Opera, but from now on we will present ‘The Grand Ole Opry (Kyriakoudes).’”
 NBC picked up the program for national syndication in 1939.
-It still broadcasts today, making it is currently one of the longest-running radio programs of all time.
+It still broadcasts today, making it currently one of the longest-running radio programs of all time.

 Shreveport, Louisiana’s KWKH aired an Opry-type show called Louisiana Hayride.
 This program propelled stars such as Hank Williams into the national spotlight.
 Country music, formerly a mix of folk, blues, and mountain music, became seen as a suitable genre for national audiences through his show.
 Without programs that featured these country and blues artists, Elvis Presley and Johnny Cash would not have become national stars, and country music may not have risen to become a popular genre (DiMeo, 2010).